clastix/kamaji/README.md

   </a>
 </p>

 **Kamaji** is a tool aimed to build and operate a **Managed Kubernetes Service** with a fraction of the operational burden.
-With **Kamaji**, you can deploy and operate hundreds of Kubernetes clusters as a hyper-såcale cloud provider.
+With **Kamaji**, you can deploy and operate hundreds of Kubernetes clusters as a hyper-scale cloud provider.

 <p align="center" style="padding: 6px 6px">
   <img src="assets/kamaji-logo.png" />